johnmcfarlane/wss/README.md

 * [ShellCheck](https://www.shellcheck.net/) shell script linter
 * [UndefinedBehaviorSanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html).

-These tools are available via scripts in the *linux* directory and are used as part of a continuous integration pipeline built from [CircleCI](https://circleci.com/gh/johnmcfarlane/wss) and [GitHub repository](https://github.com/johnmcfarlane/wss).
+These tools are available via scripts in the *scripts* directory and are used as part of a continuous integration pipeline built from [CircleCI](https://circleci.com/gh/johnmcfarlane/wss) and [GitHub repository](https://github.com/johnmcfarlane/wss).
 Developers are